SevMathot/fileshredder/README.md

 - Git clone the folder somewhere on your system, or download the zip and unzip somwhere.

 - For Windows (Using PowerShell):
-  - Make sure you have all the requirement installed:
+  - Make sure you have all the requirements installed:
     - Install Python3 from the Microsoft App Store
     - Run the command "pip install colorama" for the Colorama dependency
   - Modify the ps1 file (C:\Users\\\<Username\>\\[OneDrive\\]Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1)